canfielder/DSBA-6190_Proj3_Spark_w_Sagemaker/README.md

 The full modeling process is contained in the notebook **spam_identification.ipynb**.
 The notebook performs the following main tasks:

-1. Initialize Spark.
+1. Initialize Spark Session (v2.3.2)
 2. Preprocess and normalize the text data.
-3. Perform TF-IDF tranformation on the text data.
+3. Tokenize and perform TF-IDF tranformation on the text data via Pyspark pipeline.
 4. Train and deploy the XGBoost model on the training data.
 5. Evaluate the performance on the model on the test data.
 6. Delete the deployed model endpoint.